 Okay, so this might not actually be considered a “snack”, it might be more of a meal, but one of my favorite things to eat is mashed avocado on a gluten-free toast.
-To mix it up a little bit, I sometimes top it off with some very thinly sliced red onions, olives, sea salt, black pepper and red pepper flakes.
+To mix it up a little bit, I sometimes top it off with some very thinly sliced red onions, olives, sea salt, black pepper, and red pepper flakes.
 I also think that not many things go together as well as avocado and tomato.
-My other favorite, quick snack is a vegan brown rice cake topped with avocado, kumato tomato, some sea salt and a thin, balsamic reduction.
-YUM!
+My other favorite, a quick snack is a vegan brown rice cake topped with avocado, kumato tomato, some sea salt, and a thin, balsamic reduction.

 Speaking of fruit, another awesome thing to snack on (especially when you have a bad sweet tooth) are frozen grapes.
 Whoever came up with this concept is seriously a genius.